 Q: How has the MiniMed 670G system made a difference?

 For me, the MiniMed 670G system has helped me live my life as I want to – and in a way that fits with my busy schedule.
-I now have more control of blood sugars and when I have to work 12 hours straight, I stay in range and rarely go over 200 mg/dL.* I am also able to catch lows before they happen, which makes them much less terrifying.* I no longer need snacks before bedtime.
-In the morning it is so great to look at my levels during the night and see that they are stable.
+I now have more control of blood sugars and when I have to work 12 hours straight, I have fewer highs and lows.* I am also more able to catch lows before they happen, which makes them much less terrifying.* I no longer need as many snacks before bedtime.
+In the morning it is so great to look at my levels during the night and see what they’re doing.
 It provides peace of mind for my husband, mom, and family.

 Q: Congratulations on being a newlywed!
 How did you plan for your day – keeping in mind that you would want to make sure you had time to eat, and a place to put your insulin pump?